28th European Meeting of Cultural Journals

 - in French: “Revues culturelles d’Europe : des médias de qualité à l’époque des fausses informations et de la désinformation”, PRNewswire

 - in Spanish: “Periódicos culturales europeos: Medios de calidad en época de noticias falsas y desinformación”, PRNewswire

 The Estonian National Museum

-The Estonian National Museum, founded in 1909 in Tartu, displays Estonian ethnography and folk art.
+The Estonian National Museum, founded in 1909 in Tartu, is a museum devoted to Folklorist Jakob Hurt’s heritage, to Estonian ethnography and folk art.
 The first items for the museum were originally collected in the latter part of the 19th century.
-The museum shows the history, life and traditions of the Estonian people, presents the culture and history of other Finno-Ugric people and the minorities in Estonia.
+The museum tracks the history, life and traditions of the Estonian people, presents the culture and history of other Finno-Ugric people and the minorities in Estonia.
 It has a comprehensive display of traditional Estonian national costumes from all regions.